 Gifts for Hikers Between $50 and $100

 Goal Zero Solar PanelThis solar panel can charge cellphones, smartphones, GPS tracking devices and music players.
 It doesn’t charge tablets, but it’s otherwise a really useful addition to lengthy treks.
 It has two ports, which can be used simultaneously.
-For emergency charging on the go, this is a great practical trekking gift.
+For emergency charging on the go, this makes it one of the best gifts for hikers.

 Greaval Walkie TalkiesThis pack of 4 walkie talkies is a good gift for hikers who don’t always trek on the clearest of trails.
 If you’ve got hiker family or friends who trek into the wilderness without a clear path, this might be a good addition to their gear, as it will allow them to communicate remotely en-route.
 These walkie-talkies are easy to use and they come with charging docks.
 They have an alarm and a built-in flashlight.

 Easthills Outdoors Double Camping HammockThis measures a very big 118”x79” and comes with 2 carabiners, 2 long tree straps and 16 adjustable hoops.
 This hammock also has a mosquito net, so it makes the perfect gift for someone sleeping in a jungle or forest – or just anywhere with lots of mosquitoes.
 The material is breathable, making it ideal for hot weather.
 It packs down light and small but can accommodate up to 700lb.

 Merrell Men’s Moab Hiking BootsThe classic hiking gift – hiking boots.
 Merrell makes fantastic boots, and these are a great affordable option.
 They have a mesh upper for fantastic breathability, while the sole offers good grip and durability, and if needs be you can even buy vegan hiking boots.
 These are fairly lightweight but rugged, making them a great addition to any hiker’s wardrobe.
 They come in six different color choices.